 I’m not saying it’s exclusive, I’m just saying that we seldom – irrespective of who we are – circumvent these standards, which is really just a euro-normative way of telling stories.
-Everybody has something engrained within them, which is a traditional sense of storytelling, and looking at the world.
+Everybody has something ingrained within them, which is a traditional sense of storytelling and looking at the world.
 For example, my Director of Photography Michael Fernandez is Mexican.
 It was our job to remind ourselves that we had to remember what was within and not just go along with the standard.

 If you think about where most of your ideas about the diaspora or the world came from [pre-Internet], it was carefully curated for you.

 Q) … like being more engaged with your filmmaking practice in a spiritual or intuitive way?

 Exactly, which is why I feel some of the cinema from the African continent is so bad because we are so much further away from that intuitive space.
 Most indigenous or ancient cultures that Africa falls within are conceptually quite far from European style and ways of being.
 We have to do as much as we can to bring our way of telling stories into the 21st century.

 Q) Before making films you had a successful career as a musician.
 Your first short, Native Sun, was co-directed with Terence Nance as a companion piece to your album of the same name.
 How was the transition from music to film?

 Those things are one and the same to me.
 I’ve only considered my objectives and if they will work for the medium.
 I’ve told very vivid stories through music and very melodic stories through film.
 I’m thankful that my experiences have given me the opportunity to truly blend my gifts.
 I was no longer inspired to use music as my core medium.
 Motion picture has allowed me to expand the vocabulary and mythic ethos that I’ve had making my music over the years.